 Process for evaluation:

-- The student’s Supervisory Committee approves the written proposal, at least three weeks before the anticipated date of proposal defense.
+- The student’s Supervisory Committee approves the written proposal at least three weeks before the anticipated date of proposal defense.

 - The Administrative Assistant reserves a room and any required audiovisual equipment specified by the student, and posts notices on bulletin boards and e-mail, including a confirmatory e-mail to the reviewers and Supervisory Committee.

 - The proposal defense will begin with a 20-minute presentation of the research proposal by the student, followed by a period of questions and discussion.
-Presentation, questions are posed to the student in two rounds, with approximately 10 minutes allotted to each reviewer per round, with the two reviewers taking the lead in the questions.
+Presentation questions are posed to the student in two rounds, with approximately 10 minutes allotted to each reviewer per round, with the reviewer taking the lead in the questions.
 The Supervisor will chair the proceedings and act as timekeeper.
 The question period will typically be expected to last 60 to 80 minutes.
 The Supervisor will take notes of all issues raised.

 The following outline the implications for the evaluation:

-Approval: The student may proceed with dissertation work and remaining program progression, taking note of all feedback received during the protocol defense and in consultation with the supervisor considering minor amendments to their doctoral research accordingly.
+Approval: The student may proceed with dissertation work and remaining program progression, taking note of all feedback received during the protocol defense and in consultation with the Supervisor considering minor amendments to their doctoral research accordingly.
 This candidacy requirement has been met.

-Provisional Approval: The student must create a point-by-point response to the concerns/issues raised and make changes to the proposal 60 days of the proposal defense.
+Provisional Approval: The student must create a point-by-point response to the concerns/issues raised and make changes to the proposal within 60 days of the proposal defense.
 Once the Supervisory committee has approved the revisions, the proposal must be submitted to the Program Director and Administrative Assistant as a final record.
 An approval will then be recorded for candidacy.

 Not approved: Non-approval indicates that the performance was inadequate and/or the protocol has major deficiencies according to the IV domains.
-In event that the student is not approved on the first attempt, the student will be permitted one more attempt.
+In the event that the student is not approved on the first attempt, the student will be permitted one more attempt.
 Failure of the second attempt will result in a recommendation for program termination.